Frequently Asked Questions - Mandate and History

 "Harmonization" may conceptually be thought of as the process through which domestic laws may be modified to enhance predictability in cross-border commercial transactions.
 "Unification" may be seen as the adoption by States of a common legal standard governing particular aspects of international business transactions.
 A model law or a legislative guide is an example of a text which is drafted to harmonize domestic law, while a convention is an international instrument which is adopted by States for the unification of the law at an international level.
 Texts resulting from the work of UNCITRAL include conventions, model laws, legal guides, legislative guides, rules, and practice notes.
 In practice, the two concepts are closely related.

-UNCITRAL texts are initiated, drafted, and adopted by the United Nations Commission on International Trade Law, a body made up of 60 elected member States representing different geographic regions.
-Participants in the drafting process include the member States of the Commission and other States (referred to as "observer States"), as well as interested international inter-governmental organizations ("IGO's") and non-governmental organizations ("NGO's").
+UNCITRAL texts are initiated, drafted, and adopted by the United Nations Commission on International Trade Law, a body made up of 70 elected Member States representing different geographic regions.
+Participants in the drafting process include the Member States of the Commission and other States (referred to as "observer States"), as well as interested international inter-governmental organizations ("IGO's") and non-governmental organizations ("NGO's").

 As is the case with most subsidiary bodies of the General Assembly, which is composed of all States members of the United Nations, membership in UNCITRAL is limited to a smaller number of States, so as to facilitate the deliberations.
-UNCITRAL was originally composed of 29 States; its membership was expanded in 1973 to 36 States and again in 2004 to 60 States.
+UNCITRAL was originally composed of 29 States.
+Its membership was expanded in 1973 to 36 States, in 2004 to 60 States and again in 2022 to 70 members.
 The membership is representative of the various geographic regions and the principal economic and legal systems of the world.
 Members of the Commission are elected for terms of six years, the terms of half the members expiring every three years.

 In principle, participation is self-funded.
 However, a lack of financial resources is clearly a barrier to participating in the work of UNCITRAL.
 The General Assembly therefore decided, in Resolution 48/32 of 9 December 1993, to establish the UNCITRAL Trust Fund to grant travel assistance to developing countries that are members of the Commission, at their request and in consultation with the Secretary-General.